 Metro Manila will be home to about 29.3 million people by 2030, from 23.2 million in 2015, according to a report by the Economist Intelligence Unit (EIU).
 The major reason why rural folks migrate to the capital, as in other countries across the globe, is the concentration of employment opportunities.
 Multinational companies, prestigious law firms, and national government agencies are all found in key cities.

 If you are moving from your province to Metro Manila, there are things you should know before finalizing your decision.
+What's the best condo in Manila?
 Where should you live?
 What is the cost of living in Metro Manila?
 Here is your guide.

 Live in the outskirts with access to transport networks